Search This Blog

 3. Did Brunn gain his orthodoxy from Walther and the Missourians, or did he get his spiritual footing independently, before he met the Missourians?

 The grandsons's biographies were of course limited, to be reader friendly, for those wanting a good overview.
-They had not the space to cover the above issues in great detail, but these matters are covered in Brunn's autobiography.
+They had not have the space to cover the above issues in great detail, but these matters are covered in Brunn's autobiography.
 Before I present my full translation, I have extracted the following

 Notable excerpts: